getlago/lago-java-client/docs/CouponsApi.md

 <a id="createCoupon"></a>
 # **createCoupon**
-> Coupon createCoupon(couponInput)
+> Coupon createCoupon(couponCreateInput)

-Create a new coupon
+Create a coupon

-Create a new coupon
+This endpoint is used to create a coupon that can be then attached to a customer to create a discount.

 ### Example
 ```java